vulkano-rs/vulkano-www/content/guide/initialization/initialization.md

 The `enumerate` function returns an iterator to the list of available physical devices.
 We call `next` on it to return the first device, if any.
 Note that the first device is not necessarily the best device.
-In a real program you probably want to leave the choice to the user.
+In a real program you probably want to leave the choice to the user (later we will see a better implementation of this).

 Keep in mind that the list of physical devices can be empty.
 This happens if Vulkan is installed on the system, but none of the physical devices of the machine are capable of supporting Vulkan.
 In